-Gardens are magical!
-Where do you think those garden fairies and pixie fairies come from?
-Other than being a visual and mental treat, gardens are also the symbol of a self-reliant lifestyle.
-Whether it’s a vegetable garden or a patio flower-bed, every garden lover goes through the same phase.
 From planting the seed to nurturing it to its full glory, there’s always an inextinguishable fire which lurks inside every garden lover’s heart.
-Gardening seems to be a pretty easy job.
-Dig a hole, put in some seeds or position your plant, add dirt and water as you watch it grow…
+Gardening seems to be a pretty easy job and we do have a beginner’s guide for first-time gardeners.
+Dig a hole, put in some seeds or position your plant, add dirt and water as you watch them grow.

 1. Insufficient Sunlight

-Sunlight is one of the essential ingredients that a plant needs while maturing.
-If you’ve observed; plants and trees tend to grow towards sunlight too.
-Have you come across those bent trees in the park?
+Sunlight is one of the most essential ingredients that a plant needs while maturing.
+If you’ve observed, plants and trees tend to grow towards sunlight and stoop if there’s an absence of it.
+You certainly wouldn’t want that, right?
 Providing proper and sufficient sunlight for your plants will make them stronger and immune to many diseases.

-But, if you are in a position where you can’t provide much sunlight, we would suggest going for a grow light.
-These are the best alternatives for a sunlight which provides the right intensity of lights, duration, and even the color if you have an indoor garden.
-Make sure to get the advice from a botanist regarding the intensity and duration which should be provided.
+But if, for some reason, you can’t provide your plants much sunlight, we would suggest going for a grow light.
+These are the best alternatives for a sunlight which provide the right intensity of lights, duration, and even the color if you have an indoor garden.
+Make sure to get the advice from a botanist regarding the intensity and duration required.

-The ultimate reason for stunting of plants is caused by the less attention to soil beds.
+The most common reason for stunting of plants is paying less attention to soil beds.
 This is something most of us forget.
-When we arrange some damp soil in spring for the seeds and seedlings, most of us don’t recollect that these soils tend to dry up and becomes rock solid.
-Such environment is not preferable for the budding seeds as their roots won’t be stronger enough to penetrate deeper.
+When we arrange some damp soil in spring for the seeds and seedlings, we fail to understand that soil tends to dry up and becomes rock solid.
+Such an environment is not good for the budding seeds as their roots won’t be strong enough to penetrate deep.
 Without proper breathable soil and enough nutrients, the plants will be left stunted.

 To overcome this situation it would be wise if you try double digging the garden bed before sowing the seeds in the first place.
 Add plenty of compost and leaf molds to make the soil loose enough for the longer run.

-The weed growth has been a perennial garden problem and an everlasting headache for every enthusiastic garden lover.
+Weed growth has been a perennial garden problem and an everlasting headache for every enthusiastic garden lover.
 Just like all other plants, weeds thrive in both sun and summer rains.
-These are the most annoying little plants who came uninvited to your pretty flower bed.
-Weeds suck all the nutrients and water you’ve been providing for your plant leaving them to starve.
+These are the most annoying little plants who come uninvited to your pretty flower bed.
+Weeds suck all the nutrients and water that you’ve been supplying to your plants — leaving them to starve.

 There are many ways to clear your garden from weed invasion.
-You can try the traditional method by plucking out the weeds by hand or use some weedicides.
-But, there is a fair chance of hurting your seedling when you spray the weedicide.
-We would suggest using some natural remedies like; spreading corn gluten meal, adding a fairly thick layer of mulch, spraying vinegar or even by pouring hot water.
+You can try the traditional method by plucking out the weeds by hand or using weedicides.
+But, there is a fair chance of hurting your seedling when you spray the chemical.
+We would suggest using natural remedies such as spreading corn gluten meal, adding a fairly thick layer of mulch, spraying vinegar, or even pouring hot water.

-To counterfeit this situation you can try spraying some disease resistance sprays.
+To counter this situation, you can try spraying disease resistance sprays.
 Also, try to keep the plant in a place where it can get rid of the excess moisture and stay dry.
-Make sure that the new place you found for your plant has enough air circulation too.
+Make sure that the new place you found for your plant has enough air circulation.

 Every garden lover might have a story of a plant that turned out to be the black sheep of the flock.
-For example; most of you have purchased a berry bush at least once in your life.
-Well, allow us to complete the story… You must have waited a lot of years hoping the flowers would bloom to fruits.
-Well, all you were left with was a disappointment.
-This is a fair example of self-sterile plants.
+For example, most of you may have purchased a berry bush at least once in your life.
+You must have waited for a lot of years hoping the flowers would bloom to fruits.
+But, all you were left with was disappointment.
+This is an example of a self-sterile plant.

 Well, there aren’t many remedies for this situation but, you have two options: either get rid of it or plant another one and wait.

-Powdery Mildew is just like diabetes.
+Powdery Mildew is like diabetes.
 You can control it but, can’t cure it.
-People who own veggie gardens might exactly know what we are trying to picture here.
-These type of fungal disease can be found throughout North America and especially affects veggies like; melons, cucumbers, squashes etc… Plants affected by the powdery mildew is left with a gray or white powder on the leaves causing them to deform and die.
+People who own veggie gardens might know what we are trying to say here.
+This type of fungal disease can be found throughout North America and especially affects veggies such as melons, cucumbers, and squashes.
+Plants affected by powdery mildew are left with a gray or white powder on the leaves — causing them to deform and die.